 Can I claim injury compensation if there were no witnesses?

-To win their personal injury claim, the claimant must prove that another party, the defendant, was responsible for their injury.
+To win a personal injury claim, the claimant must prove that another party, the defendant, was responsible for their injury.
 The claimant must also establish that this party owed them a duty of care.

 Establishing the duty of care is often a matter of law; teachers owe a duty of care to their students, doctors to their patients, employers to their staff.